Franchise Business Definition: A Beginner’s Guide To Franchising

 The franchisor has already created a proven business plan, branding, product range and more.
 All you need to do is take their framework and apply it to your franchise.

-No need to conduct extensive research, source manufacturers or test products.
+No need to conduct extensive market research, source manufacturers or test products.

 All you need to do is to take their already successful model and use it to fastrack your success.